 IV.
-SDG&E HAS SOLICITED ADDITIONAL DR PROGRAMS THROUGH ITS 2009 REQUEST FOR OFFERS-NEW LOCAL AND OFF-SYSTEM CAPACITY subsequently stated their preference for SDG&E to file the selected DR contracts in this selected DR providers.
+1 SDG&E HAS SOLICITED ADDITIONAL DR PROGRAMS THROUGH ITS 2009 REQUEST FOR OFFERS-NEW LOCAL AND OFF-SYSTEM CAPACITY

+SDG&E was directed by the Commission to include DR resources in its 2009 Demand Response, Local Peak Capacity, and Off-System Resource RFO.
+The Energy Division subsequently stated their preference for SDG&E to file the selected DR contracts in this Application, if possible.
+SDG&E has not, as of this date, reached final agreement with the selected DR providers.
 We intend to file those contracts for Commission consideration when negotiations are complete or unless directed otherwise upon reconsideration of the Commission's policy on bilateral agreements, as requested in this Application.